JongHoB/LMServe/README.md

-# LLMServe
+# LMServe

-**LLMServe** is a lightweight and fast LLM serving framework for academic purposes.
+**LMServe** is a lightweight and fast LLM serving framework for academic purposes.
 It includes the following features.

 * **KV block management with PagedAttention** for memory efficiency
 * **Prefix KV sharing** to cut redundant compute and memory pressure across multiple requests